 Ingredients

-You seriously only need TWO ingredients to make a super delicious homemade pizza dough.
-And, I bet you already have them in your cupboard:
+You only need TWO ingredients to make this pizza dough.
+And, I bet you already have them in your cupboard.

 - Self-raising flour.
-This is why we don’t need yeast.
-If you don’t have self-raising flour, just use plain flour and add 2 teaspoons of baking powder.
+This is why you don’t need yeast.
+If you don’t have self-raising flour, just use plain all-purpose flour and add 2 teaspoons of baking powder.
+I tend to use white flour, but whole wheat also works well.
+I’ve also had great results using gluten-free flour.

 - Greek yogurt.
-The yogurt is what gives the dough a lovely tangy flavour and also helps keep the dough light and fluffy.
-Try and use a thick, Greek or Greek style yogurt here as very runny ones will make the dough sticky and harder to work with.
-Fat-free Greek yogurt is fine to use too.
+The yogurt gives the dough a lovely tangy flavor, helps keep the dough light and fluffy, AND gives you a good boost of protein.
+Use thick, Greek or Greek-style yogurt, as very runny ones will make the dough sticky and harder to work with.
+Fat-free Greek yogurt is fine to use, too.
+You could also use whipped cottage cheese.

 How to make the pizza dough

-This recipe really is as easy as mixing the ingredients in a bowl, bringing it together into a dough, then rolling out and topping.
-So simple!
+This recipe is as easy as mixing the ingredients in a bowl, forming a dough, rolling it out, and topping it.

-Top as desired, then transfer the pizzas, on the baking paper, onto your pre-heated oven trays and bake for 10 – 15 minutes or until the crusts are golden and the toppings are bubbling.
-And that’s it!
+6. Transfer your topped pizzas onto your pre-heated oven trays, and bake until the crusts are golden and the toppings are beautifully bubbling.

 Four tips for making the best homemade pizzas

-Over my many years of making pizza at home, I’ve discovered a couple of key tips that really help if you’re looking for a perfect homemade pizza.
-I’m talking about a pizza with a crispy on the outside, soft on the inside crust that isn’t wet and soggy in the middle (which can so often happen with homemade pizza).
+Over many years of making pizza at home, I’ve discovered a few key tips that help if you’re looking for a perfect homemade pizza.
+I’m talking about a pizza with a crispy, airy crust that isn’t wet and soggy in the middle (which can often happen with homemade pizza).

 - Get your oven AND the trays you’re cooking your pizza on SUPER hot.
-Pizza is traditionally made in a VERY HOT (we’re talking up to 500C) wood fired oven and will literally cook in seconds.
-To mimic this as best as possible in a home oven, it’s really important that you’re preheating your oven and your baking trays before you go in with the pizza.
-You want your oven on the highest setting (for me this is 250C/480F) for at least 30 minutes – if possible – before you want to cook your pizza.
-Preheating the trays means that when that base hits the tray, it’s going to very quickly crisp up and cook and give us that lovely crispy crust we’re looking for.
+Pizza is traditionally made in a VERY HOT (we’re talking up to 900F/500C) wood-fired oven and will literally cook in seconds.
+To mimic this as best as possible in a home oven, it’s very important that you preheat your oven and your baking trays before you add the pizza.
+You want your oven on the highest setting (for me this is 480F/250C) for at least 30 minutes – if possible – before you want to cook your pizza.
+Preheating the trays means that when the base hits the tray, it’s going to quickly crisp up and give us that lovely crispy crust we’re looking for.

-- Stick to low moisture mozzarella.
-Similarly with the veggies that release water, some mozzarella is VERY watery and if you use too much, you’ll end up with pizza soup instead of a lovely, melty cheesy pizza.
-You can often find ‘pizza mozzarella’ in stores – it comes in a block rather than a ball like buffalo mozzarella.
-I’ll often just use pre-grated mozzarella as I find it melts evenly.
+- Stick to low-moisture mozzarella.
+Similarly, with the veggies that release water, some mozzarella is VERY watery and if you use too much, you’ll end up with pizza soup instead of a lovely, melty cheesy pizza.
+You can often find ‘pizza mozzarella’ in stores – it comes in a block rather than a ball like Buffalo mozzarella.
+I’ll often just use pre-shredded mozzarella as I find it melts evenly.

 Got a question?

-You can make garlic pizza bread from this dough – just mix a couple of tablespoons of butter or olive oil with two crushed garlic cloves (or make my roasted garlic butter) and brush the mix over the dough before it goes in the oven.
-Scatter over some parsley at the end and enjoy!
+You can make garlic pizza bread from this dough – just mix a couple of tablespoons of butter or olive oil with two crushed garlic cloves (or make this roasted garlic butter) and brush the mix over the dough before it goes in the oven.

 If you like this recipe, I’ve developed others that use this same, amazing flour and Greek yogurt dough.
-From pumpkin spice cinnamon rolls, to cheese and herb scones, garlic butter dinner rolls and bagels, it’s truly incredible what this dough can do.
+From pumpkin spice cinnamon rolls, to cheese and herb scones, garlic butter dinner rolls and high-protein Greek yogurt bagels, it’s truly incredible what this dough can do.

 - Total Time: 25 minutes